 - For more information on the tax and other required documents, click here.

-- Students who are receiving need-based financial aid are required to turn in additional documents to the Financial Aid Office.
+- Students who are receiving need-based financial aid may be asked to turn in additional documents to the Financial Aid Office.

-- Please submit all completed 2015 tax documents to St. Olaf via DocEx.
+- Please submit all tax documents to St. Olaf via Egnyte.